xiangyanfei212/Ocean_AI_model/README.md

 ## Data Sources
 ### Backbone Training Data
-Poseidon is trained on a subset of the [HYCOM analysis (reanalysis)](https://www.hycom.org/dataserver/gofs-3pt1/analysis), a state-of-the-art global ocean analysis product from the Global Ocean Forecast System 3.1 (GOFS-3.1).
+AI-GOMS is trained on a subset of the [HYCOM analysis (reanalysis)](https://www.hycom.org/dataserver/gofs-3pt1/analysis), a state-of-the-art global ocean analysis product from the Global Ocean Forecast System 3.1 (GOFS-3.1).
 In addition, external forcing and boundary conditions are incorporated, including topographic data from [ETOPO](https://doi.org/10.25921/fd45-gt74) and five atmospheric forcing variables from [ERA5](https://doi.org/10.24381/cds.bd0915c6).

 The variables used in backbone are as follows: